sankurisyam/bootstrap-ui-task/README.md

 ## 🎯 Objective
 The goal of this project is to explore **Bootstrap 5** components and examples, and design a set of **clean, responsive, and modern web pages** using them.
-The focus was on visual appeal, responsiveness, and proper use of Bootstrap classes — not just copy-pasting code from examples.
+The focus was on visual appeal, responsiveness, and proper use of Bootstrap classes used some of the snippets in the task
 ---

 ##  Project Overview